-When you start a business, your goal is growth.
+When you start a business, your goal is growth, and sometimes rapid growth.
 Sometimes it may be comfortable to remain stagnant for a time, but no business owner would ever say that they hope their business slowly shrinks in to bankruptcy.
 Unfortunately, dwindling down to nothing is what happens to a lot of businesses when they grow faster than their operations can handle the load.

 Wait, a business can grow too fast?
 Without the right systems in place, and without adequate preparation, your business could end up collapsing in on itself.
 Before your company begins its rapid growth pattern, make sure you have your operations in the right place to sustain your product or service.